 Does milk that is dumped have to be sold to qualify as production?No, as long as the policyholder obtains documentation from the milk processing plant or milk handler verifying the amount of milk that was produced, it will count as production.

-Will allowing dumped milk change my indemnity amount?No, with the allowance provided in MGR-20-010, dumped milk will not change how the DRP or LGM-Dairy calculates your indemnity.
+Will allowing dumped milk change my indemnity amount?No, with the allowance provided in MGR-20-010 and MGR-20-030, dumped milk will not change how the DRP or LGM-Dairy calculates your indemnity.
 You would be paid the same regardless if the milk was sold or dumped.
 This will not change how the DRP or LGM-Dairy calculates the total amount of indemnity the policyholder is eligible for.
 Rather, this avoids a reduction in indemnity that is intended for policyholders who bought insurance in excess of their expected production.